 The prevailing sales motivation structure is flawed

-The average sales team turnover is over 25 percent a year.
-Exiting team members sometimes take clients with them when leaving, and new hires often take nine months or longer to fully ramp up.
+The average sales team turnover is 35% a year, far exceeding the average employee turnover rate.
+Exiting team members carry direct and indirect costs, like taking clients with them when leaving, and new hires often take more than three months to fully ramp up.
 Sales roles can be exhausting, and a poorly-run sales team can have far-reaching consequences for an entire organization.

 A key reason for the failure of sales team is a lack of motivation.
 There’s no replacement for the incentives provided by salaries, commissions, and goals, but those only go so far.
 In fact, relying solely on an “if-then” motivation system can paradoxically harm performance.

 Sales teams need the right kind of motivation to align themselves with company goals and successfully sell.
 However, research suggests that rewards alone secure only temporary success.
-When it comes to securing lasting change in attitudes and behavior, teams need something more.
+When it comes to securing lasting change in attitudes, behavior, and employee retention, teams need something more.

-There’s a huge opportunity to improve sales team performance.
+There’s a huge opportunity to improve sales team performance and reduce turnover.

 The solution is to connect sales to purpose